 - Baggage loss for items seized by governments or customs officials: Before you return home, be sure to understand what may (or may not) be allowed in your home country.
 If you believe your items were stolen by customs or Transportation Security Administration officials, there is a separate protocol for reporting those loses.

 - Baggage loss for eyeglasses, sunglasses, or hearing aids: As a general rule, travelers should always carry extra eyeglasses and medications in their carry-on luggage.
-Loss or replacement of prescription vision wear are not covered by AIG Travel.
+Loss or replacement of prescription vision wear is not covered by AIG Travel.

 This is just an abbreviated list of situations that may not be covered under AIG Travel trip insurance plans.
 For a full list, refer to the schedule of benefits of each plan, which are linked in the above content.

 How Do I File a Claim With AIG Travel?